giacomopeli/3D-Print-Flow/README.md

 # Batch Printing

 ## Summary
-The purpose of this software is to give a simple and efficient way of batch printing solutions.
+The purpose of this software is to give a simple and efficient way of batch printing solutions with FDM 3d printers.

 There are a few ways to batch print, but this software will take you to the best way of doing it.